 The Attack Cat

 The Attack Cat is a trademark of OHIO Intercollegiate (Bobcat) Athletics.
-NEVER substitute the Attack Cat and the OHIO typography that goes with it for the University signature logo for institutional or academic use.
+NEVER substitute the Attack Cat and the OHIO typography that goes with it for a University logo for institutional or academic use.

-You must obtain permission from Intercollegiate Athletics to use the Attack Cat logo.
+Individuals must obtain permission from Intercollegiate Athletics to use the Attack Cat logo.
 Contact Michael Stephens at email@example.com.

-University Communications and Marketing offers multiple versions of the Ohio University signature logo for use in print and online.
-Members of Ohio University may access and download the logo file most appropriate for your project.
-This download resource includes the general OHIO logo as well as individual college, department, and center logo lockups.
+University Communications and Marketing offers multiple versions of the Ohio University logo for use in print and online.

-If you have questions or would like assistance in determining appropriate logo usage for your project, please e-mail Marketing Services Manager Gabrielle Blackwood Johnston at firstname.lastname@example.org.
+If you have questions or would like assistance in determining appropriate logo usage for your project, please email Marketing Services Manager Gabrielle Blackwood Johnston at firstname.lastname@example.org.

 Are you a vendor who wishes to use the logo (or any other marks associated with Ohio University) on items for sale?
 A license to use OHIO marks is required.
-Contact Holly White at Learfield Licensing Partners for more information and to obtain a license.
+Contact Tim Klaasen at CLC for more information and to obtain a license.